sujatagunale/EasyRead/README.md

 ## 🔋 Features

-- Engaging 3D Floating Fox Island: Rotate and explore using drag-and-drop or arrow keys.
+👉 **Engaging 3D Floating Fox Island**: Rotate and explore using drag-and-drop or arrow keys.

-- Dynamic Sky Movement: Sky adapts to Island motion, enhancing the immersive experience.
+👉 **Dynamic Sky Movement**: Sky adapts to Island motion, enhancing the immersive experience.

-- Soaring 3D Bird: Responds dynamically to camera positions, adding a lively touch.
+👉 **Soaring 3D Bird**: Responds dynamically to camera positions, adding a lively touch.

-- Informative Island Sections: Each island part shares details about the individual.
+👉 **Informative Island Sections**: Each island part shares details about the individual.

-- Comprehensive About Page: Dive into detailed information, skills, and education.
+👉 **Comprehensive About Page**: Dive into detailed information, skills, and education.

-- Project Showcase: Explore a curated list of projects created by the individual.
+👉 **Project Showcase**: Explore a curated list of projects created by the individual.

-- Contact Page with EmailJS Integration: Easily send emails directly from the contact form.
+👉 **Contact Page with EmailJS Integration**: Easily send emails directly from the contact form.

-- Interactive Fox on Contact Page: A playful fox reacts to user interactions with the form.
+👉 **Interactive Fox on Contact Page**: A playful fox reacts to user interactions with the form.

-- Seamless Animations: Enjoy fluid and captivating visual transitions.
+👉 **Seamless Animations**: Enjoy fluid and captivating visual transitions.

-- Lofi Music Integration: Delight in smooth music that adapts to user interactions.
+👉 **Lofi Music Integration**: Delight in smooth music that adapts to user interactions.

-- Responsive Design: Optimized for a seamless experience across all devices.
+👉 **Responsive Design**: Optimized for a seamless experience across all devices.

-- Aesthetic Glassmorphism and Neobrutalism Effects: Elevate the visual appeal with modern design trends.
+👉 **Aesthetic Glassmorphism and Neobrutalism Effects**: Elevate the visual appeal with modern design trends.

 and many more, including code architecture and reusability